Skip to main content

 Within weeks, the physical changes manifest as your body leverages optimized nightly growth hormone pulses for superior recovery and repair.

 Following this initial cognitive enhancement, the physical benefits become apparent.
 Within two to four weeks, you will experience improved body composition.
-Enhanced and testosterone levels from optimized sleep begin to shift your metabolism toward muscle synthesis and fat oxidation.
+Enhanced growth hormone and testosterone levels from optimized sleep begin to shift your metabolism toward muscle synthesis and fat oxidation.

 Your workouts become more effective because your body is finally executing its recovery and adaptation protocols as designed.
 You are laying the hormonal foundation for a new level of physical capability.
 This is the tangible payoff of architecting your biology from the cellular level up.